 The season of Ordinary Time continues, and we are in the month of October, traditionally kept as a devotional month in honor of Mary, especially because of the feast of Our Lady of the Rosary that we celebrated on October 7.
 The closing hymns at every Sunday Mass this month will be Marian to increase our devotion to the Mother of God.
 The other hymns at Mass are more general in nature and come from a variety of sources, especially England (the entrance and offertory hymns).
-The entrance antiphon of today's liturgy (sung at 11AM) starts a progression of texts leading to the end of the liturgical year wherein the psalmist pleads more insistently to God: "If you, O LORD, should mark iniquities, Lord, who could stand? ..."
-The use of penitential Psalm 130 for this "proper" is apt, as it helps to orient us correctly as Mass begins.
-The offertory antiphon from the book of Esther should be understood, according to the Church Fathers, as a type of the Blessed Virgin Mary.
+The entrance antiphon of today's liturgy (sung at 11AM) starts a progression of texts leading to the end of the liturgical year wherein the psalmist pleads more insistently to God: "If you, O LORD, should mark iniquities, Lord, who could stand?"
+The offertory antiphon from the book of Esther should be understood, according to the Church Fathers, as a type (or Old Testament prefiguring) of the Blessed Virgin Mary.
 In the antiphon, taken from Esther's prayer to God for strength before addressing the King, we again see this correct disposition of humility in prayer.
 It can also be seen as a last request (on our part) for purity of heart before the Canon of the Mass.
 The communion antiphon is taken from Psalm 119, the longest in the Psalter.
 The communion antiphons for Sundays XXV-XVIII in Ordinary Time are all taken from this psalm; the portions taken usually address the psalmist's justification in the face of God, or a request to remember His covenant.
 The psalms are, of course, read in the light of Christ, so we see Jesus Christ as the fulfillment of these pleas for justification.
-The postcommunion at 11AM is a "borrow" from another Judeo-Christian tradition, as it were.
-Heinrich Schalit was one of the leading lights in the Reform Jewish synagogue music revival of the mid-20th Century.
-Along with many others of this milieu, he was an immigrant and refugee from Central Europe.
-Schalit became well-known even before this as the director of music of the Great Synagogue in Rome, leaving only after Italian Fascism became more militantly anti-Jewish.
-His music is fairly diatonic and understated and is therefore ideal for deploying important texts.
-His setting of Psalm 23 is no different; in a sense, as in Catholic chant and polyphony, the music "gets out of the way" so that we can fully pray the text.
-Schalit's settings are, however, well-crafted, and do not use the folk idiom that would eventually influence Reform music.
+The postcommunion at 11AM is a "borrow" from the liturgy for Corpus Christi.
+"Ego sum panis vivus/I am the living bread" was set very often by composers of the late Renaissance; Byrd, Victoria, and many others were clearly inspired by this text from the sixth chapter of the Gospel of St. John.
+In historical context, this was a time of great upheaval, and so this text, from Our Lord's own teaching on the Holy Eucharist, can be seen as a statement of true faith in the Church.
+Today, we hear Palestrina's fine setting of this piece.
+Much like his offertory Super flumina Babylonis we heard a few weeks ago, Palestrina is unusually extroverted in his writing on this text.
+A smooth entry of each part leads into a joyful motive on "panis vivus/living bread" that text paints the fact that this is no ordinary bread, and in fact in Our Lord Himself.
+Similarly, a reference to "manna" in the desert has a wandering motive on the text "deserto", clearly showing the 40-year exile of the Israelites.
+Finally, a joyful, rhythmic motive sets the text "Hic est panis de caelo descendens/This is the bread that came down from heaven" as a sign of rejoicing.
+It is clear that Palestrina, probably the most renowned of the Counterreformation composers, is stating his Eucharistic faith through music!
+The voluntary after Mass on Sunday is by the Belgian organist-composer Joseph Jongen.
+His Toccata uses rapidly alternating chords rather than arpeggiated figurations, as is often the case in the so-called "French toccata".
+These chords are "echoed" by the left hand, almost as if it were a shadow.
+Episodes, where the pedal receives the melody, do have a more typical arpeggiated figure, although these interludes are brief.
+Jongen takes the listener through a kaleidoscopic progression of keys before ending the Toccata on a dramatic, orchestra-style unisons.